OUR Team

 You’ll often find me..

-I hold an MA in Screendance from the London Contemporary Dance School, and am the founding Artistic Director of F-O-R-M (Festival Of Recorded Movement).
-Through completing my MA, I became interested in making work that challenges and slows our attention.
-I use film and dance to invite connection and empathy towards the bodies we witness on screen, as well as invite sensation within the bodies of those witnessing.
-I work independently and collaboratively with artists and communities to engage audiences in work that moves them through embodied and imaginative experiences.
+At the heart of her work is movement, and an ongoing exploration of embodiment, a practice that informs not only her performance and filmmaking, but also her curatorial and administrative roles.
+She holds an MA in Screendance from the London Contemporary Dance School (2022), and is interested in making films and creating experiences for audiences that challenges and slows our attention.
+She uses film and dance to invite connection and empathy toward the bodies we witness on screen, as well as sensation within the bodies of those witnessing.
+She works independently and collaboratively with artists and communities to engage audiences in work that moves them through embodied and imaginative experiences.

 Photo by Erin Lum